near/NEPs/text/0000-walletapi.md

 For success:
 - `accountId` account ID for account used
 - `publicKey` optional, public key added as an access key.
 Not provided if user wants to confirm every transaction explicitly.
+- `transaction` optional, base64-encoded [`Transaction` object](https://github.com/near/near-api-js/blob/db51150b98f3e55c2893a410ad8e2379c10d8b73/src/transaction.ts#L83) serialized using [Borsh](https://borsh.io).
+Present when `signOnly` is `true` and supported by wallet.
+Contains transaction that should add a necessary access key.
+Receiving app should validate if it adds a proper key and execute if desired.
+App can decide to ignore the transaction if it doesn't plan to send transactions, but needs to validate user account

 ## Sign transaction with Web wallet